passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 ## Work

+### Thu 15 Jun 2023

+Reworking the loading of data.

+* [ ] Fix: A value is trying to be set on a copy of a slice from a DataFrame.
+* [ ] Fix: investigate how it's even possible that ML pipelines are running with no labels... o_O
+* [ ] Fix: Display error message when trying to use ML pipelines with no samples !!!

 ### Wed 14 Jun 2023

 * [X] ~~Investigate and correct missing values for CSV results for ML pipelines.~~ -> No problem, it's just that some values are only added when some data balancing is performed.
 And for the accuracy being always super good, it's just a consequence of the imbalanced datasets.